• Skip to main content

 • Place the flour, cinnamon, cornstarch, baking soda and salt if using in a medium bowl and mix well.
 Set aside.

 • Put the brown sugar and granulated sugar in a medium bowl.
-Add the butter and stir with a whisk.
+Add the cooled melted butter and stir with a whisk.

 • Add in the egg and stir until combined.
 Mix in the vanilla.